-1. “All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; so that the man of God may be adequate, equipped for every good work” (2 Timothy 3:16-17).
-Note that God says of his Word that it is not only His and not only that it is profitable for us, but that ALL of it is all those things.
+“All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; so that the man of God may be adequate, equipped for every good work” (2 Timothy 3:16-17).
+Note: God says His Word is not only His and not only it is profitable for us, but ALL of it is all those things.
 So every bit of it matters.
 That’s why studying the whole thing is worth it.

-3. David said of God and His Word: “Thou hast magnified Thy word according to all Thy name” (Psalm 138:2).
-He realized that God Himself said that his Word was on par or as substantive as His name – which is above all names, which is holy, which is forever, eternal.
+David said of God and His Word: “Thou hast magnified Thy word according to all Thy name” (Psalm 138:2).
+He realized God Himself said His Word was on par or as substantive as His name – which is above all names, which is holy, which is forever, eternal.
 That makes His Word pretty important.
 And it makes the individual words of His Word important, too.

-4. The Psalmist said of the Word of God, “Thy word is a lamp unto my feet, and a light unto my path” (Psalm 119:105).
-If you add to this the same metaphor that Jesus uses for the lamp of the body in the Sermon on the Mount, “the lamp of the body is the eye; if therefore your eye is clear, your whole body will be full of light (Matthew 6:22), it shows just how important a clear lamp is.
-The accuracy and clarity of the translation of the Bible you choose is important to accurate and clear understanding of His Word.
+The Psalmist said of the Word of God, “Thy word is a lamp unto my feet, and a light unto my path” (Psalm 119:105).
+Add to this the same metaphor Jesus uses for the lamp of the body in the Sermon on the Mount, “the lamp of the body is the eye; if therefore your eye is clear, your whole body will be full of light” (Matthew 6:22).
+It shows just how important a clear lamp is.
+The accuracy and clarity of the Bible you choose is important for accurate and clear understanding of His Word.

-So, it matters that the Bible you hold in your hands, that you read for Bible study, that you share with your kids is clear and accurate, down to the littlest details.
+Thus it matters that the Bible you hold in your hands is clear and accurate, down to the littlest details.
 You will want to pick the BEST Bible you can!

-I may have convinced you that it is important that you have an accurate translation of the Bible; but you may be wondering what’s the difference between an accurate translation and anything else?
+I may have convinced you it is important for you have an accurate translation of the Bible; but you may be wondering what’s the difference between an accurate translation and anything else?

 There are two types of Bible translations: dynamic and formal equivalence.
 These two processes for translating the Bible into modern-day English highlight different things.

-Formal equivalence translations are focused on getting not only the specific meaning of each individual word, but also translating the sentence structure and verbal dynamics of the original languages of the Bible into modern language.
-These versions would be less susceptible to the translator’s interpretation of a passage, as they are focused on a “just the fact’s ma’am” type of interpretation.
+Formal equivalence translations are focused on getting the specific meaning of each individual word.
+They do this while translating the sentence structure and verbal dynamics of the original languages into modern language.
+These versions are less susceptible to the translator’s interpretation of a passage, as they are focused on a straightforward interpretation.
 But, some of these versions are more accurate than others.
-Modern day popular examples of formal equivalence translations are the King James Version (original and New), the New American Standard Bible, and the English Standard Version.
+Modern day popular examples of formal equivalence translations are the: King James Version (original and New), the New American Standard Bible, and the English Standard Version.

-Once you have sorted through the vast array of translations available and have found one that is in the category of accurate Bibles, did you know that you can evaluate the Bible you have chosen for accuracy?
-You don’t have to rely on those translators (who may or may not be throwing in a little interpretation along the way).
-You can discover for yourself just how accurate the translation you have is.
+Once you have sorted through the vast array of translations available and have found one in the category of accurate Bibles, did you know you can evaluate your chosen Bible for accuracy?
+You don’t have to rely on those translators (who may be throwing in a little interpretation along the way).
+Rather, you can discover for yourself just how accurate the translation you have is.

-When you have access to an Exhaustive Concordance, you can look up any word in the Bible and find out immediately if it was translated clearly and accurately in your modern version.
+When you have access to an Exhaustive Concordance, you can look up any word in the Bible and discover immediately if it was translated clearly and accurately in your version.
 You simply look up the word you are interested in and look at the original word in the original language.
-If the definition you get is the same as the word in your Bible, the translators have accurately translated that word.
+If the definition you get is the same as the word in your Bible, the translators accurately translated that word.

-As you do simple Biblical Word study (as you read through the Scriptures), you will begin to note if the words you look up (in their original language) match the words you find in your translation.
+As you do simple Biblical word study, you will begin to note if the words you look up match the words you find in your translation.
 The more they match, the better your translation.

-Once you have evaluated the translation of the Bible you are using for devotions and for Bible study, you can be sure you have picked the best Bible.
-And your use of the exhaustive concordance is a springboard for further Biblical Word study, when you are ready to discover more about the individual words of Scripture.
-For more information on the resources I use for Biblical word study, check out this article.
+Once you have evaluated the Bible translation you are using for study, you can ensure you picked the best Bible.
+Your use of the exhaustive concordance is a springboard for further Biblical word study.
+When you are ready to discover more about the individual words, there are more resources.